Frequently Asked Questions

 What type of support is best for tall herbaceous perennials?

-For taller or heavier perennials—such as delphiniums, peonies, lupins, hollyhocks, and phlox—we recommend:
+For taller or heavier perennials—such as delphiniums, hollyhocks, Heleniums, Verbena Bonariensis and Phlox—we recommend:

 These prevent flopping and help maintain strong, upright growth.